Ask an MD: Can Doctors Tell If You Smoke Weed?

 It's important to note that the rules and regulations regarding doctor-patient confidentiality can vary by jurisdiction and may change over time.
 The specific circumstances under which a doctor might be compelled to disclose information about cannabis use can depend on local laws, ethical guidelines, and the nature of the situation.

-Question 7: Can doctors themselves use cannabis?
+Can doctors themselves use cannabis?

 Doctors are permitted to use cannabis, with restrictions.
 “Most doctors can use cannabis medicinally or recreationally where it's legal, so long as they aren't impaired while practicing," said Dr. Kessler.

 Physicians also must follow the regulations set out by their employers, which may prohibit use and require random drug testing.
-In the case of physicians employed by the federal government, no cannabis use is permitted.
+In the case of physicians employed by the federal government, cannabis use is not permitted.

 And like all of us, physicians must follow all local, state, and federal criminal laws regarding cannabis use.

-Question 8: Can other types of medical professionals tell if I smoke weed?
+Can other types of medical professionals tell if I smoke weed?

 It is best to inform all healthcare providers about cannabis use, but like physicians, definite proof only comes from testing.
 Dr. Kessler said, "Unless you are actively under the influence, it's unlikely to be detected.
 Cannabis use can have some telltale signs, but none are proof that you smoke cannabis."